If you’re looking for ways to give back to the community, you’re in the right place.

 As a retiree, you may be living on a fixed income.
 But there’s so much more you can donate than just money — clothes, food, time, or even skills.

 There’s no shortage of organizations that could use the help, from animal shelters to food pantries.
 In the US alone, there are more than 1.5 million registered non-profit organizations.

 This means you can really take the time to make sure the charities align with your true interests.

 Here are three questions you can ask yourself when deciding which local charity you want to help:

 - Does the charity align with my personal values or passions in life?

 - Can I trust them to meet these goals?

-Once you have clarity on the type of organization you want to contribute to, head over to our list of 20 top volunteering websites.
+Once you have clarity on the type of organization you want to contribute to, head over to this list of our six favorite charity organizations for inspiration.